openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 # Introduction

-This specification defines a mechanism on top of OAuth 2.0 [@!RFC6749] for presentation of claims via verifiable credentials, supporting W3C formats as well as other credential formats.
-This allows existing OpenID Connect RPs to extend their reach towards claims sources asserting claims in this format.
-It also allows new applications built using verifiable credentials to utilize OAuth 2.0 or OpenID Connect as integration and interoperability layer towards credential holders.
+This specification defines a mechanism on top of OAuth 2.0 [@!RFC6749] that enables presentation of Verifiable Credentials as Verifiable Presentations in the Issuer-Holder-Verifier Model.
+Credentials of any format including, but not limited to those defined in [@VC_DATA], [@ISO.18013-5] and [@Hyperledger.Indy] (AnonCreds) are supported.
+This allowss existing OpenID Connect Relying Parties to extend their reach towards claim sources asserting claims in new formats.
+New applications built using Verifiable Credentials are also enabled to utilize OAuth 2.0 and/or OpenID Connect as integration and interoperability layer towards Holders.

-OAuth 2.0 [@!RFC6749] is used as a base protocol to enable use cases where the presentation of verifiable presentations alone is sufficient.
+OAuth 2.0 [@!RFC6749] is used as a base protocol, because this specification is focused on enabling exchange of Verifiable Presentations alone, without issuance of an ID Token.
 This keeps this specification simple, whilst also enabling more complex use cases.
-Deployments that require [@!OpenID.Core] features, such as issuance of ID tokens can nevertheless use this specification to extend their OpenID Connect implementations with the ability to transport verifiable credentials, since OpenID Connect is built on top of OAuth 2.0.
-Especially Self-Issued OpenID Providers (see [@!SIOPv2]) would benefit from combining this specification.
+OpenID Conect deployments can also extend their implementations using this specification with the ability to transport Verifiable Presentations, since OpenID Connect is built on top of OAuth 2.0.
+Implementers that require [@!OpenID.Core] features, such as the issuance of subject-signed ID tokens can combine this specification with [@!SIOPv2].

 # Terminology